azaghal/factorio-beyond-vanilla-qol/README.md

     > Nicer looking alert arrows.
 A purely visual change.

+-   Improved visibility for power switch and train stop status light indicators ([Big Light](https://mods.factorio.com/mod/BigLight))

+    > Show larger status lights for train stops and power switches, and make default train stop lights green instead of yellow.
+Makes it easier to figure out if a station/power switch is enabled or disabled when looking at it (instead of squinting or hovering over the entity).

 -   Match entity planner indicators (upgrade/deconstruct/blueprint) with planner outline colours ([Color-Coded Planners](https://mods.factorio.com/mod/ColorCodedPlanners))

     > Use same outline/indicator colours for selected entities as the planner selection tool colour.
 Makes it easier to spot what actions will be taken on the entity.